Type 19 155 mm wheeled self-propelled howitzer: Development

 On 31 May 2018, the Acquisition, Technology & Logistics Agency (ATLA) received 5 prototypes from Japan Steel Works for testing and evaluation.
+Testing concluded in 2019, when the Type 19 155 mm wheeled self-propelled howitzer was accepted into Japan Ground Self-Defense Force Service.
 Seven wheeled howitzers were procured for training purpose in the FY 2019 defence budget for a total of 5.1 billion yen.

-The artillery was officially unveiled in the 2019 East Fuji Manoeuvre Area.
+The artillery was officially unveiled to the public in 2019 during exercises in the East Fuji Manoeuvre Area.